kgjerde/corporaexplorer/index.md

   represents one document, optionally grouped by metadata properties).
 - **Document visualisation and display**: Easy navigation to and within full-text documents with pattern matches highlighted.
-- **Document retrieval**: Extraction of subsets of the corpus in a format suitable for close reading.

 **corporaexplorer** contains two main functions: